- Product overview

-- Microsoft Excel and/or Word with VBA & COM support
+- Microsoft Excel and/or Word 2016 (and above) with VBA & COM support

-Connect the Enterpad to a free USB port on your computer.
-If you are using a USB hub, connect the Enterpad to that hub.
+Connect the Enterpad to a free USB port on the computer.
+If a USB hub is being used, connect the Enterpad to the hub.

-Allow the operating system to automatically detect the Enterpad (normally less than 15 seconds).
-Once detected, a confirmation bubble will appear in the taskbar near the clock.
+The operating system will automatically detect the Enterpad (normally < 15 seconds).
+Once detected, a notification will appear in the taskbar near the clock.
 The Enterpad will then be ready to use.